 You could also look back five to ten years.
 What have you always wanted to do but didn’t because of other commitments?
 What is a dream, something you truly want for yourself and the world?
 Pay special attention to the people and experiences in those stories.
 You can also use the ‘spiral staircase’ metaphor I described in this article.

 5. Help Others and Make a Difference Together

 Find opportunities to give to others at work.
 Who might need your help?
 This could be information they are missing, an introduction to someone that can support their project or simply someone who listens and brainstorms with them.

 Do you have some small tasks that feel very routine and mundane for you?
-Not sure hwy you are even doing this?
-Write it down and keep asking “Why am I doing this?
+Not sure why you are even doing this?
+Write them down in a list.
+For each one keep asking “Why am I doing this?
 What is it good for?
-What will it accomplish?” and write down the answers.
+What will it accomplish?” and note down the answers.
 Keep going until the value of this small task becomes clearer to you.

 Find those people who use the output of your work to do theirs.
 Have a chat with them to learn about all the ways how your work is benefiting them.
 You can also do this exercise for your whole team.
 Simply invite someone to a team meeting to share how your team’s work helps them.

 9. Create a ‘That’s-Why Bank Account’

 Keep a folder with “thank you” emails in your inbox, so you can go back to them regularly.
 Write down your own accomplishments that show you the meaningful impact of your work.
 And while you’re doing this – why not email a colleague explaining how their work helped you?